We will take a closer look at the Breville BJE430SIL The Juice Fountain Cold Review, an 850 Watts centrifugal juicer.

 - Cold Spin Technology.
 This is a patented technology which, through special design and materials of the cutting disc, transfers the only 1,8F of heat to the food that is being cut.
 This protects enzymes and nutrients that are heat sensitive, and the result will be juice with all the good stuff preserved.
 It will also prolong juice’s shelf life in the fridge.

 - Easy to use and clean.
 The feed chute is 3 inches wide, so you will be able to juice whole apples and mid-sized oranges.
 It will definitely shorten the prep time.
 The Seal and Store Juice Jug will keep the juice fresh in the fridge for up to 3 days.
 It is easy to clean after use because the juicer cover, stainless steel filter bowl, purée disc, and juice jug are all dishwasher safe.
 The pulp bin, however, is not.
-Please, keep in mind that the food leftovers are much easier to wash away while they are fresh, so it is recommended that you rinse the parts immediately after juicing, and use included brush on the mesh filter.
+Please, keep in mind that the food leftovers are much easier to wash away while they are fresh, so it is recommended that you rinse the parts immediately after juicing and use the included brush on the mesh filter.

 - Custom Designed Juice Nozzle.
 The nozzle is very well designed.
 It enables great precision and helps avoid spilling.
-After you are done juicing, you will just turn it upwards, and there will be no dripping from the leftover juice in the nozzle.
-It may not seem like a big deal, but more experienced juicer owner will understand what we are talking about.
+After you are done juicing, you will turn it upwards, and there will be no dripping from the leftover juice in the nozzle.
+It may not seem like a big deal, but a more experienced juicer owner will understand what we are talking about.

 - Build quality.
 The overall impression is that it’s a high-quality product.
-All the parts fit in perfectly.
+All the parts fit perfectly.
 The pulp bin is what the users mention the most.
-It fits “like a glove” and prevents pieces of food flying around the kitchen.
+It fits “like a glove” and prevents pieces of food from flying around the kitchen.